A sentence has different functions.

 - Tie my shoe!

 - Please bring me that book from the top shelf, the brown one with the bookmark.

-- I would like you to round up the cows in the north pasture before dark.
-(Employer)
+- (Ranch owner to cowhand) I would like you to round up the cows in the north pasture before dark.

-- I want you to take this message to the captain.
-(Sargent)
+- (Sargent to new private) I want you to take this message to the captain.

-- You really ought to read The Message by Eugene H. Peterson.
-(Minister/priest)
+- (Priest to person in confession booth) You really ought to read The Message by Eugene H. Peterson.